sukadateam/Database/README.md

 <br> To Install updates via the UpdatePrgram.py file.
 Just download "UpdateCommands.py" from the new release tab, and place it in the same directory; within the current install, within the same folder as UpdateProgram.py

-<br>Latest Notes/New Features:
-<br>1.
-Working On a Method to print automatically with Windows.
-Instead of giving a prompt.
-<br>2.
-Shell is not able to allow login.
-A fix is coming soon!

 To start the program:
 1. pip install -r requirements.txt (Universal) or python3 -m pip install -r requirements.txt (MacOS/UnAssigned)